sandeepbilthare/Reproducibleresearch1/PA1_template.md

 max_steps_interval <- mean_steps_mins$interval[which(mean_steps_mins$mean_steps == max(mean_steps_mins$mean_steps))]
 ```

-5-minute interval with id `max_steps_interval` contains the maximum number of steps on average across all the days in the dataset.
+5-minute interval with id 835 contains the maximum number of steps on average across all the days in the dataset.